vingeophysicist/Myblogapp/README.md

-This is a blog app created by django
+This is a blog app created with django